MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-F-Air-Traffic-General-Operating-Rules/part-91-General-Operating-Flight-Rules/subpart-K-Fractional-Ownership-Operations/subjectgroup-ECFRc17623c0e0be17e-Program-Management/section-91.1023.md

 (e) Each employee of the program manager to whom a manual or appropriate portions of it are furnished under paragraph (d)(1) of this section must keep it up-to-date with the changes and additions furnished to them.

-(f) Except as provided in paragraph (h) of this section, the appropriate parts of the manual must be carried on each aircraft when away from the principal operations base.
-The appropriate parts must be available for use by ground or flight personnel.

-(g) For the purpose of complying with paragraph (d) of this section, a program manager may furnish the persons listed therein with all or part of its manual in printed form or other form, acceptable to the Administrator, that is retrievable in the English language.
-If the program manager furnishes all or part of the manual in other than printed form, it must ensure there is a compatible reading device available to those persons that provides a legible image of the maintenance information and instructions, or a system that is able to retrieve the maintenance information and instructions in the English language.

-(h) If a program manager conducts aircraft inspections or maintenance at specified facilities where the approved aircraft inspection program is available, the program manager is not required to ensure that the approved aircraft inspection program is carried aboard the aircraft en route to those facilities.
+(f) The program manager must ensure the appropriate parts of the manual are accessible to flight, ground, and maintenance personnel at all times when such personnel are performing their assigned duties.

+(g) The information and instructions contained in the manual must be displayed clearly and be retrievable in the English language.

-(i) Program managers that are also certificated to operate under part 121 or 135 of this chapter may be authorized to use the operating manual required by those parts to meet the manual requirements of subpart K, provided:
+(h) Program managers that are also certificated to operate under part 121 or 135 of this chapter may be authorized to use the operating manual required by those parts to meet the manual requirements of subpart K, provided:

 (1) The policies and procedures are consistent for both operations, or

 (2) When policies and procedures are different, the applicable policies and procedures are identified and used.

+[Docket No. FAA-2001-10047, 68 FR 54561, Sept.
+17, 2003, as amended by Docket No. FAA-2022-0912; Amdt.
+No. 91-368, 88 FR 34443, May 30, 2023]